List of minor Scottish Cup entrants (1873–1894): Colours

 The club wore blue jerseys and hose, and white knickers.

 Ground

 The club's ground was at Hole Farm, near Lochwinnoch railway station, and it used the Temperance Hotel for changing facilities.

 Waverley F.C.
 (Kirkintilloch)

 History

-The club was founded in Kirkintilloch, Dumbartonshire, in 1876, the year after the first senior club in the town (the 10th D.R.V.), and named after a local park.
+The club was founded in Kirkintilloch, Dunbartonshire, in 1876, the year after the first senior club in the town (the 10th D.R.V.), and named after a local park.
 Its first recorded match was a 2–0 win over Milton of Campsie, thanks to goals from Gourlay and Lawrie.

 Waverley entered the 1877–78 Scottish Cup, and lost 4–0 at Dumbarton in the first round, only threatening the home side's goal twice, and demonstrating that they had "much to learn in the way of passing and backing up".
 However the club barely played again; its final recorded fixture was against Petershill in December 1877.
 The club had no relation to the Edinburgh club of the same name.